AnabelaLealCosta19/cosmic-match/README.md

 ### Tools !!!

 - [Github](https://github.com/): Hosts the project files and was used to deploy the website to Git Pages.
-Additionally the Githubs Projects Planner was used to plan the project and keep track of any outstanding tasks (see [here](https://github.com/AnabelaLealCosta19/cosmic-match/projects/1))
+Additionally the Githubs Projects Planner was used to plan the project and keep track of any outstanding tasks (see [here](https://github.com/AnabelaLealCosta19/cosmic-match/projects/1)).
 - [Gitpod](https://www.gitpod.io/): Provides a developing environment to write code and commit changes to Github.
 - [Git](https://git-scm.com/): Used for version control of the project.
 - [Balsamiq](https://balsamiq.com/?gclid=CjwKCAjwh472BRAGEiwAvHVfGsly1Nt9bDZCFUTGCc9I8OfaLtSIcxLhm_WX8911ERsm__luBJslTBoCqgQQAvD_BwE): Used in the surface plane (UXD) to plan my project and create wireframes.
 - [Nu HTML Checker](https://validator.w3.org/nu/): Validated my HTML code.
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/): Validate my CSS code.
-- [FREEFORMATTER](https://www.freeformatter.com/): Indented my HTML, CSS and JS code
+- [FREEFORMATTER](https://www.freeformatter.com/): Indented my HTML, CSS and JS code.
 - [LetterCount](https://www.lettercount.com/): Counted letters of commit messages to ensure they aren't too long.
 - [Scribens.com](https://www.scribens.com/): Checked grammar of website and readme content.
 - [Am I Responsive](http://ami.responsivedesign.is/): Used to display website across devices for screenshot in product introduction.